What Is Design-Build in Construction?

 - Owner manages only one contract with a single point of responsibility

 - Designer and contractor are on the same team providing recommendations

 - Changes are addressed by the design build team, they manage all subcontractors

 Risks of a Design Build Contract

-Some of the risks of a design build contract include the potential for loss of control in regards to the owner.
+Some of the risks of design build projects include the potential for loss of control in regards to the owner or owners.
 We did discuss above how many facets of the design build process do not require an owner to cede control, but it can certainly be a concern when deciding on a contract style.
-Usually, with other types of contracts, the owner can hire a separate architect and contractor, and the architect can act as a private consultant of sorts, ensuring the project meets expectations and is up to par, quality wise.
+Usually, with other types of contracts, the owner can hire a separate architect and contractor, and the architect can act as a private consultant of sorts, ensuring the building projects meet expectations and is up to par, quality wise.
 With design build, though, the architect and contractor work for the same company and are on the same team.